 First: Zoom out

 When emotions are running high, flexibility is always running low, but zooming out helps takes the emotion out of the situation so you can see it more objectively.
 When people get mad and dig their heels in, it’s usually because there is some unmet need they’re trying to get met.
-If you acknowledge that they are rightness of their opinion, it may fulfill their need to feel respected, feel smart, or feel sane.
+If you acknowledge the rightness of their opinion (“I can see why that makes sense” or “I can understand why that’s important to you”), it may fulfill their need to feel respected, feel smart, or feel sane.
 It could preserve their idea of what they want to get out of the situation.
 It may also strengthen their confidence that they will have the experience they’re hoping to have.
 So, what if you still feel like you can’t give them what they’re looking for because you STILL feel that you are RIGHT?

 Next: Zoom in